jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 something more actionable, focus on the access.
-If an actor has to pay for services to break in rather than just an access product, youve made yourself much less of a target.
+If an actor has to pay for services to break in rather than just an access product, you’ve made yourself much less of a target.
 Use antivirus to remove bots; implement patching, filtering and asset management to